LibEMG/libemg/docs/source/examples/snake_example/snake.md

         self.move_snake()
 ```

-# Menu
+# Classification and Model Training
-Now that we have shown how to leverage EMG predictions to replace traditional key presses for snake control, we need to explore the design of the control system.
-The first step in any EMG-based control scheme is accumulating training data to train the ML model.
-Leveraging the Training UI module, we have built the data accumulation directly into the game menu.
-This can be found in `game_menu.py`.
+Now that we have shown how to leverage EMG predictions to replace traditional key presses for snake control, we need to explore the design of the continuous control system.
+The first step in any EMG-based control scheme is accumulating training data to train the machine learning model.
+The accumulation of screen-guided training data is built directly into the game using the Screen Guided Training tool.
+All code can be found in `game_menu.py`.

 <div>
     <img src="https://github.com/eeddy/Snake-Demo/blob/main/docs/menu.PNG?raw=true" width="32%" display="inline-block" float="left"/>